What an injured worker could get paid, if the claim is allowed

 - the worker no longer suffers a wage loss as a result of the injury or

 - the worker is no longer impaired as a result of the injury or

 - the worker turns age 65, provided the worker was less than 63 years of age at the time of the injury, or

 - two years after the date of the injury, if the worker was 63 years old or older on the date of the injury.

 Non-economic loss (NEL) benefits

 The worker may also be entitled to a NEL benefit if the work-related injury/disease results in a permanent impairment.
 The WSIB defines a “permanent impairment” as any permanent physical or functional abnormality or loss resulting from a work-related injury/disease, as well as any psychological damage arising from that abnormality or loss.
-Schedule 1 employers can apply for Second Injury and Enhancement Fund (SIEF) relief if the worker had a prior injury or pre-existing condition that contributed to the worker’s permanent impairment.
+You can apply for Second Injury & Enhancement Fund (SIEF) relief if the worker had a prior injury or pre-existing condition that contributed to the worker’s permanent impairment.